Jorendb9/Ghost-app-android/README.md

 ## Frameworks

 * Some form of text view, as well as a way to enter text as User Input
-* A way to use dictionaries as a resource and look through them
+* A way to use dictionaries as a resource and search through them
-* Widgets such as imageview, buttons, checkmarks (for the options menu).
+* Widgets such as imageview, buttons, checkmarks (for the options menu)